Deledrius/agistudio/README.md

 =====

 AGI (Adventure Game Interpreter) is the adventure game engine used by Sierra On-Line(tm) to create some of their early games.
-QT AGI Studio (formerly known as Linux AGI Studio) is a program which allows you to view, create and edit AGI games.
+Qt AGI Studio (formerly known as Linux AGI Studio) is a program which allows you to view, create and edit AGI games.
 Basically, it is an enhanced port of the Windows AGI Studio developed by Peter Kelly.